 There are few things as beautiful as the bond shared between your child and their pet.
 Bringing home a family pet is such an exciting milestone, one that creates a lasting memory that withstands the test of time.
-As a pet owner, you’re sure to do your homework to understand how best to care for your new family member.
+As a pet owner, you’re sure to do your homework, such as researching what are good dog breeds for a family, to understand how best to care for your new family member.
 In doing so, consider your kids and have conversations about how they can make their new pet most comfortable.
 Being open and honest is the first step to being safe.
 No matter the age, kids have to be educated on how best to protect themselves while respecting their pets to ensure everyone can live in a cohesive, healthy, and happy environment.

 The Importance of Safety

 You may think bringing home a pet is harmless, and for the most part, it is.
 Teaching kids pet safety is about being proactive and learning the skills to handle the worst-case scenario.
 At the same time, teaching your kids how to be safe with their pets, can help them around other animals who maybe aren’t as well trained.
 At the end of the day, it’s best to be prepared for something that may never happen than to be caught off guard in an emergency.

 Just like humans, pets have emotions and boundaries.
 Pet safety comes from a place of respect and understanding for your pet.
 As a responsible pet owner, you’ll want to show your children how to treat your pet with dignity and recognize how they communicate with us.
 Taking the time to pay close attention helps promote safe and healthy interactions.

 Ways You Can Keep Your Pet Safe

 Before involving your kids, there are some measures you can take to ensure that your pet is well accounted for.
 For starters, your pet should be up to date on all immunizations, vaccinations, and prescription medications.
 This includes preventative meds for issues like heartworm, fleas, and ticks.
 Keeping your pet healthy can also help you keep a healthy and clean home.